 Another cause of implant failure is implant crown or abutment fracture or loosening.
 If the implant crown fractures, then usually just the crown will need to be replaced.
 If the abutment becomes loose, usually the dentist will just need to tighten it back into the implant screw.
 In these scenarios, the implant itself usually does not need to be replaced.

 Call Trinity Dental Loft immediately if an implant is loose.
 We will want to look at the implant and take an x-ray to determine if there is a problem with the implant itself or just the restoration that is screwed into the implant.
-If there is a problem with the implant (the part that is imbedded in the jawbone), Dr. James will refer you to one of our trusted specialists for treatment.
+If there is a problem with the implant (the part that is embedded in the jawbone), Dr. James will refer you to one of our trusted specialists for treatment.

 If the whole implant becomes loose, it will need to be removed.
 The area where the implant was will need to be disinfected and given time to heal.
 Once it has been determined that the area has healed, the specialist will determine if placing another implant in the area is appropriate.